Keiwen/fable-flow/README.md

 >## Important compatibility note
 > Fable Flow require, as first step, to select a directory from the user's device
 >
-> Currently, **no mobile browser** supports this requirement.
+> Regarding mobile devices, **only Chrome mobile browser** currently
->At this date (2024-12-12),
+> supports this requirement, and only since version 132,
-> only Chrome 132 is known to potentially support it,
+> released around 2025-01-14.
-> with a release date planed on 2025-01-08.
+> Other browsers does not plan to add this functionality soon (in 2025).
 >
 > Regarding PC browser, Fable Flow should be compatible with
 > Chrome, Edge and Opera.